blosinski/TwitterUI/README.md

 # TwitterUI

-I re-created the twitter slideout menu in swiftUI.
+I re-created the twitter slideout menu in SwiftUI.
 This was a great way to learn new UI techniques and create something that looks identical to the original design!